-For generations, our family of farmers at Pete and Gerry’s Organic Eggs has been dedicated to revolutionizing the way eggs are produced in the United States.
-Today, 85% of the country’s egg production comes from giant factory farms where chickens are housed in cramped windowless warehouses, never spending an hour of their short lives outside.
+For generations, our network of farmers at Pete & Gerry's has been dedicated to revolutionizing the way eggs are produced in the United States.
+Today, 85% of the country's egg production comes from giant factory farms where chickens are housed in cramped windowless warehouses, never spending an hour of their short lives outside.
 Some producers in the industry have long tricked consumers with meaningless terms on their cartons, such as cage-free, natural, and farm fresh.
 These words are part of a greenwashing trend that is neither verified by any third party body nor held to any meaningful or transparent standards.
 They're accompanied by beautiful pastoral imagery of hens living on grass to lead the consumer into assuming a narrative of animal welfare and health that simply does not exist in modern day factory agriculture.

 Raising your own backyard chickens is hard work, but comes with numerous benefits for your home and your family.
 Contrary to popular belief, you don't need a large backyard to raise chickens.
 In fact, chicken keeping has taken off in urban and suburban homes in the last decade.
 Over 13 million Americans are now raising their own chickens, and this series is aimed at empowering those of you who haven't yet considered it.
 Your backyard flock won't just produce delicious eggs.
 It will also: